-Under the Bank's Employee Home Loan Program, all employees, including executive officers, and directors are eligible to receive a 30-year mortgage loan with a rate that adjusts every 5, 7 or 10 years, at the employee's or director's option.
-The interest rate for loans that the Bank makes under the Employee Home Loan Program is the "Index H.15," which is the weekly average yield on the United States Treasury securities adjusted to a constant maturity of 5, 7, or 10 years as made available by the Federal Reserve Board, plus .50%.
-The loan is fixed for the desired period and is amortized on a 30-year schedule.
-At the end of each fixed period the mortgage may be adjusted for an identical fixed-rate period according to the formula above.
-The minimum loan rate is based on the above formula.
-The maximum life-of-loan rate increase is 5% above the initial loan rate.
+Under the Bank's Employee Home Loan Program, all employees, including executive officers, and directors are eligible to receive a 30-year fully amortizing fixed rate mortgage loan.
+The interest rate for loans that the Bank makes under the Employee Home Loan Program is the "Index H.15," which is the weekly average yield on the United States Treasury securities adjusted to a constant maturity of 5 years as made available by the Federal Reserve Board, plus a margin of 275 bps less 225 bps.

 The Bank makes all loans to executive officers and directors under the Employee Home Loan Program in compliance with the applicable restrictions of Section 22(h) of the Federal Reserve Act.
 Messrs.
-Brush, Hemphill, Kelley and Rado have home mortgage loans through this program.
-The total of the executive officer and director loans from this program at December 31, 2017 was \$1,103,444 with balances ranging from \$131,832 to \$463,537 and interest rates ranging from 1.34% to 1.63%.
-The following table provides additional information for the year ended December 31, 2017:
+Brush, Hemphill and Rado have home mortgage loans through this program.
+The total of the executive officer and director loans from this program at December 31, 2018 was \$890,985 with balances ranging from \$98,234 to \$442,551 and interest rates ranging from 2.32% to 3.19%.
+The following table provides additional information for the year ended December 31, 2018:

-Highe est balance Pri incipal paid Int erest paid Name dur ing year Lat est balance dι ıring year du ring year Interest rate Mr. Brush \$ 163,525 \$ 131,832 \$ 31,693 \$ 1,976 1.34% Mr. Hemphill \$ 373,832 \$ 361,943 \$ 11,889 \$ 4,705 1.63% Mr. Kelley \$ 152,078 \$ 146,132 \$ 5,946 \$ 1,968 1.34% Mr. Rado \$ 484,172 \$ 463,537 \$ 20,635 \$ 6,203 1.36% family or associates of any of the foregoing persons.
+Highe est balance Pri ncipal paid Inte erest paid Name dur ing year Lat est balance du ring year dur ing year Interest rate Mr. Brush \$ 131,832 \$ 98,234 \$ 33,598 \$ 2,402 3.19% Mr. Hemphill \$ 361,943 \$ 350,200 \$ 11,743 \$ 7,289 2.63% Mr. Rado \$ 463,537 \$ 442,551 \$ 20,986 \$ 9,436 2.32%

+There were no other existing or proposed material transactions between the Bank and any of the Bank's directors, executive officers, nominees for election as a director, or the immediate family or associates of any of the foregoing persons.
 The Bank's Code of Conduct requires that if a situation arises that may present a potential conflict of interest, it must be reviewed and approved by the Bank's Board or by a designee of the Board.
-An executive officer or director who is aware of an actual or potential conflict of interest must advise the Bank's Compliance Officer, Genie Del Secco.
+An executive officer or director who is aware of an actual or potential conflict of interest must advise the Bank's Compliance Officer, Charlene Richman.

-There were no other existing or proposed material transactions between the Bank and any of the Bank's directors, executive officers, nominees for election as a director, or the immediate